iqhash/interpreters/c-in-prolog/README.md

 write c

 end
 You can type in your own logic and test it out.
-Have fun.
 NOTE: You need to have empty spaces between tokens (b := a + 1 ) in order for the tokenizer to work.

 ##Supported statements